How to send bitcoin from your Material Bitcoin

 Go to electrum.org and click on “Download”.

-Step 2: Choose your operating system to download the programme to your PC.
+Step 2: Choose your operating system to download Electrum to your PC.

-Note: Make sure that the PC you are using is fully secure, up-to-date and absolutely clean, as exposing your private key may result in the total or partial loss of your funds.
+Note: Make sure your PC is fully secure, up-to-date and absolutely clean, which means, free of viruses, spyware and adware.
+Exposing your private key may result in the total or partial loss of your funds.

 Step 3: Create a new Electrum wallet

-Once you have successfully installed the programme, you will need to configure Electrum for the first time.
-Click “Next” in the first and second window on the bottom right.
-This will create a wallet in Electrum where you will import the private key of your Bitcoin Material to be able to send.
+Once you have successfully installed Electrum, you need to set it up for the first time.
+Click “Next” in the first and second window at the bottom right.
+This will create a wallet in Electrum where you will import the private key of your Material Bitcoin.

 Step 4: Choose the option “Import Bitcoin address or private keys”.